NebilDivay/sql-data-warehouse-project/README.md

 This project is licensed under the [MIT License].(License).
 You are free to use, modify and share with proper attribution.

 ## About Me
 Hi!
 I am Nebil Divay.
-I am a passionate data analyst with an ability to transform data into stories and help in informed decision-making!
+I am a passionate data analyst with an ability to transform data into stories and help in making informed decisions!